-The 1956 Act definition added the word "paid" to the counterpart exclusion in Section 202(a)(11) of the Investment Advisers Act "to emphasize," as the Official Comment explained, "that a person who periodically distributes a 'tipster sheet' free as a way to get paying clients is not excluded from the definition as a 'publisher."
+The 1956 Act definition added the word "paid" in Section 401(f)(4) to the counterpart exclusion in Section 202(a)(11) of the Investment Advisers Act "to emphasize," as the Official Comment explained, "that a person who periodically distributes a 'tipster sheet' free as a way to get paying clients is not excluded from the definition as a 'publisher."

 After the 1956 Act was published, the United States Supreme Court construed the definition of investment adviser in Lowe v.
 SEC, 472 U.S. 181 (1985), and concluded:

 Congress did not intend to exclude publications that are distributed by investment advisers as a normal part of the business of servicing their clients.
 The legislative history plainly demonstrates that Congress was primarily interested in regulating the business of rendering personalized investment advice, including publishing activities that are a normal incident thereto.
-On the other hand, Congress, plainly sensitive to First Amendment concerns, wanted to make clear that it did not seek to regulate the press through the licensing of nonpersonalized publishing activities a publisher, employee, or columnist of a newspaper, news magazine, or business or financial publication, or an owner, operator, or employee of a cable, radio, or television network, station, or production facility, if, in either case, the financial or business news published or disseminated is made available to the general public and the content does not consist of rendering advice on the basis of the specific investment situation of each client.
+On the other hand, Congress, plainly sensitive to First Amendment concerns, wanted to make clear that it did not seek to regulate the press through the licensing of nonpersonalized publishing activities.